qdservices/shipping_doc/source/includes/_labels.md

 <aside class="warning">
 <div class="h3">Asynchronous response</div>
 <p>The Label & Shipping Documents will be generated asynchronously.
-If you specified a Callback URL with the Company API, or through the Easyship Dashboard, this URL will be called when the documents are ready.</p>
+If you specified a Callback URL with the Company API, or through the OMNISHIP Dashboard, this URL will be called when the documents are ready.</p>
 <p>Whilst these documents are being generated, the label_state will be set to pending.
 The possible states are not_created, pending, failed and generated.</p>